-The images and a timelapse video captured on that amazing night in 2012 catapulted Lights Over Lapland into the media spotlight and literally put Lights Over Lapland and Abisko National Park on the aurora watcher’s map overnight.
-Within less than twenty four hours National Geographic discovered the video we captured of auroras dancing over the boathouse, and the rest is history.
-Join us at the boathouse this Autumn and be a part of the evolving history of Abisko National Park.
+The images, and a time-lapse video that we captured on that amazing night in 2012, catapulted Lights Over Lapland into the media spotlight and literally put Abisko National Park on the aurora watcher’s map overnight.
+Within less than twenty-four hours after we posted the time-lapse video, we discovered that National Geographic had circulated the footage on their website, and the rest is history.
+Join us at the boathouse and be a part of the evolving history of Abisko National Park.